lbugnion/ms-glossary/topics/app-service.en.md

 > Keywords: Web Server, ASP.NET, Node.JS, Web Api

-> Blurb: a web server provided as a service, where you can run HTTP based applications.
+> Blurb: a web server "as a service" on Azure, allowing you to run HTTP-based applications on Windows and Linux

 > Submitted by: LBugnion@Microsoft.com